-Move the masterswitch to the full hoist or forward position.
+Move the masterswitch to the full hoist of forward position.
 Adjust the MAX NEG potentiometer until SFB is +10 volts.
 This normalizes the timed reference TR and system feedback, SFB for 10 volts at top voltage.
 Move the masterswitch to the full lower or reverse position.
 Adjust the MAX POS potentiometer until SFB is -10 volts.
-If out of range adjust the REF SCALE pot as needed.